kottster/kottster/docs/docs/table/customization/customize-columns.md

       // Modifying the email column
       email: column => ({
         ...column,

+        // The custom display label for the column
         label: 'Email address',

+        // Optional render function to display the column content
         render: ({ email }) => <a href={`mailto:${email}`}>{email}</a>,
       }),
     }}
   />
 );
 ```

+Learn more about **columns and their parameters** in the [API reference](/table/configuration/api#columns-1).